 What Is Tractor Grapple?

-Grapples are special attachments that help to clear out the farming land.
+Grapples are special attachments that help clear out the farming land.
 It is a hydraulic device that clamps down brushes, logs, etc. on the field, making it easier to ready the soil.
 These devices are made of very hard materials, mostly steel.
-It is a hydraulics powered claw that can clench onto anything.
+It is a hydraulics-powered claw that can clench onto anything.
 Most of them are made in a jaw-like structure that is very good at gripping.